18F/Level-Up/README.md

-# Open Source Program Template
+# Level Up

+This is the homesite for level up – a fully distributed, half-day, peer-to-peer learning event.

-This is a template for an advanced microsite.
+This uses the federalist template for an advanced microsite.

 ----